seznam/SDS/react/src/Tag/README.md

 <a name="Tag"></a>

 ## Tag(props)
-Tag represents one selected and removable option of many (e.g. filter options)
+Tag represents one selected and removable option of many (e.g. filter options).
+It takes [TagProps](#TagProps) as a parameter and returns a React component instance.

 | Param | Type | Description |